4 dead, including child, after shooting at California building; suspect hospitalized

-ORANGE, Calif. -- Police say a shooting at a Southern California office building has killed four people, including a child, and the suspected shooter was wounded by police.
+ORANGE, Calif. -- A shooting at a Southern California office building on Wednesday killed four people, including a child, and injured a fifth person before police shot and wounded the suspect, police said.

-It happened at around 5:30 p.m.
-Wednesday at a two-story office building in Orange, south of Los Angeles.

-Police Lt.
-Jennifer Amat says shots were being fired when officers arrived and officers shot the suspect, who was taken to the hospital in unknown condition.

 4 dead, including child, after shooting at California building; suspect hospitalized